testcontainers/testcontainers-dotnet/docs/index.md

 Testcontainers for .NET is a library to support tests with throwaway instances of Docker containers for all compatible .NET Standard versions.
 The library is built on top of the .NET Docker remote API and provides a lightweight implementation to support your test environment in all circumstances.

 Choose from existing pre-configured modules and start containers within a second, to support and run your tests.
 Or create your own container images with Dockerfiles and run your containers and tests immediately afterward.

+For more detailed instructions and guidance, please refer to the Testcontainers' [Getting Started](https://testcontainers.com/guides/introducing-testcontainers/) guide.
+If you are specifically interested in using Testcontainers for .NET, you find a dedicated follow-up guide [here](https://testcontainers.com/guides/getting-started-with-testcontainers-for-dotnet/).
+These resources will provide you with comprehensive information to help you get started and make the most out of Testcontainers.

 ## Supported operating systems